karev-tech/karev-tech.github.io/_posts/2025-02-12-Number_Theory_-_Part_1.md

 ### Division theorem

->The division theorem states that: let a be a whole number and d be a positive whole number, then there exists a unique whole number q and r with $0\leq r<d$ such that $a=dq+r$
+The division theorem states that: let a be a whole number and d be a positive whole number, then there exists a unique whole number q and r with $0\leq r<d$ such that $a=dq+r$

-sdfghjklkjhgfdsdfghj